 - Possessiveness – Dogs feel a strong urge to protect their owners, property, toys, food and territory.
-This can result in aggressive behavior when they think someone is trying to take a possession.
-You may have seen dogs fight over possession of a toy.
+This can result in aggressive behavior toward people.

-- Fear of strangers – Startling a dog, particularly a strange dog you do not know is a bad idea.
-It is instinct for dogs to lash out at people who sneak up on them.
+- Fear of strangers – It is instinct for dogs to lash out at strangers or people who sneak up on them.

-- Maternal instinct – If a dog has puppies, you have to be very careful handling puppies because the mother could become angry if she thinks a puppy is in danger.
+- Maternal instinct – You should be very careful handling puppies because the mother could become angry if she thinks a puppy is in danger.

-- Provoking the dog – You should never taunt or do anything that could provoke a dog to attack you.
-Do not throw things at the dog, pull his or her tail, or run right toward a dog.
+- Provoking the dog – You should never taunt or do anything that could provoke a dog, such as taunting or pulling on its tail.

 A dog bite can cause severe or possibly permanent injury, depending on the location of the bite and the size of the dog.
-This can include:
+Injuries can include: